morgil/publinx/README.md

 This project is licensed under GPLv3, so please create beautiful things with it.

-#Table of contents
+# Table of contents
 1. [Installation (short)](#installation-short)
 2. [Installation](#installation)
 3. [Configuration](#configuration)
 4. [Creating public links](#creating-public-links)

-#Installation (short)
+# Installation (short)
 publinx is a uWSGI "app".
 Install and configure uWSGI as you like it.
-Install the Python module Flask.
+Install the Python modules Flask and dateutil.
 Point uWSGI to `module=publinx` and `callable=publinx`.

 Copy the config.sample.py to config.py and set the variables.
 The `configfile` is expected to be found inside the `basedir`.

 Look at `.publinx.sample.json` or the configuration section in this file for how to create public links.

-#Installation
+# Installation

 These installation instructions have been adapted from [http://www.markjberger.com/flask-with-virtualenv-uwsgi-nginx/](http://www.markjberger.com/flask-with-virtualenv-uwsgi-nginx/) and should be followed with caution.
 You should rather read the official installation instructions and adapt them for your needs.